 There are a lot of hostels to choose from for backpackers, some along the beach, others in town.
-Keep in mind that Mompiche is really small so you will never been further than at a 5 minute walk from the beach.
+Keep in mind that Mompiche is really small so you will never be further than at a 5-minute walk from the beach.
 I personally stayed at The Mudhouse Hostel and would strongly recommend it!
 The owners are very sweet and will happily give you recommendations on how to enjoy your stay to the fullest.
 The rooms are clean, each bed has an insect net, there’s a shared kitchen and the wifi is good.
 Bonus: a bed in a dorm only costs $8 and it is eco-friendly!

 There are no ATMs in Mompiche so make sure to bring enough cash with you to cover all of your expenses while you will be there.
-If you run out of money, the closest town with an ATM machine is Atacames, at a two hour bus ride.
+If you run out of money, the closest town with an ATM machine is Atacames, at a two-hour bus ride.

 Let me know in the comments which beach you would like to spend the day at!